 Currently the Royal Academy of Music Chamber Fellows, the upcoming 2021/22 season will see them appearing at the West Cork, North York Moors and Rye Arts chamber festivals as well as taking up a residency at Snape Maltings (Britten-Pears Young Artists Program).
 Outside of the concert hall, they will bring a mix of old and new music to the Fidelio Orchestra Cafe and Omnibus Theatre.

-The quartet have enjoyed recent recitals at the Marylebone, Barnes and Petworth Chamber Music Festivals and given performances at St Martin-in-the-Fields, St James’s Piccadilly Church and Hatfield House.
-Their recent performance at the Bandstand Chamber Festival was praised in a five star review from The Arts Desk as the most 'fluid and refined interpretation' of the Ravel Quartet.
-Upcoming performances include a the Chamber Music in Residence concerts at Snape Maltings, recitals at West Cork Chamber Music Festival in Bantry and performances for the St. Boniface Music Society, Royal Academy of Music and Conway Hall.
+Previous season highlights include the Marylebone, Barnes and Petworth Chamber Music Festivals and recitals at St Martin-in-the-Fields, St James’s Piccadilly Church and Hatfield House.
+Their recent concert at the outdoor Bandstand Chamber Festival was praised in a five star review from The Arts Desk as a “fluid and refined interpretation” of Ravel’s quartet.

 With their frequent collaborator, mezzo-soprano Lotte-Betts Dean, the Hill Quartet recently made their debut live appearance on BBC Radio 3 ‘In Tune’ program performing new music by Connor D’Netto.
 The quartets latest commission ‘Winter Blues’ by jazz-bassist Misha Mullov-Abbado was recently premiered at Conway Hall.